 They succeeded to such a degree that they not only expanded and bought other brands themselves, like Alpina, they have since been bought out by Citizen to help them expand even more.

 So, if you would like to own a classicly styled Swiss made watch, but don’t want to empty your pockets to afford one – then this might be the choice for you.
 Frederique Constant produce watches in the mid-thousand price range, all the way up to ridiculous, but there are a lot of affordable options out there.
 Many of which are quartz, which is why they are more affordable, but there are a few Automatic movements too.
 Which they usually make themselves these days.

 In this post I want to take a look at some of their more popular options, both Quartz and Automatic, so show you what is available and how high a quality you can get for a reasonable price.

 One of the hallmarks of the Frederique Constant brand is their classic designs, and not surprisingly their “Classics” range personifies this.
 This particular model, complete with automatic self-winding movement is something anyone looking for an old-school dress watch will love.

 The Roman numeral indicies, along with the fine Clous de Paris guilloche on the inner portion of the dial.
-The hands are simple, polished black affaris with decorative circles towards the tips.
-And the subtle date window at 3 o’clock finishes off the style.
+The hands are simple, polished black affairs with decorative circles towards the tips.
+And the small seconds sub-dial at 6 o’clock, along with the subtle date window at 3 o’clock finishes off the style.